LucianoCanziani/portafolio/src/pages/proyectos/whatsapp-link-generator.md

 ## What I learned

+- Creating WhatsApp API links for instant messaging with personalized content.

-When creating this tool I learned to use the URL-encoding language to convert characters to links and vice versa.
+- Using the URL-encoding language to convert characters to links and vice versa.

 ## Deploy